Australia (Modern Family): Plot

 Under the belief that Bondi Beach is a nudist beach, Luke (Nolan Gould) and Manny (Rico Rodriguez) want to spend the time at the beach so they can "admire" the topless women.
 They spot one and Luke runs into the water to try and talk to her but a strong wave pulls him under and causes him to lose his swim trunks.
 The topless woman sees that something happened and when she learns what it is, she offers to help him find his trunks saying that it will not be hard since the water is really clear, something that makes Luke panic.

 Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) leave the rest of the family because Cam had promised a "friend" who lives in Australia, Fergus (Rhys Darby), to have lunch with him when they would get there.
 Neither of them wants to do it but they do not have a choice.
 During the lunch they discover that Fergus has his own talk show and is famous in Australia.
 They immediately change their mind and want to spend more time with him and enjoy his life.
 The next day they ditch their family again because Fergus invited them to a party that Hugh Jackman is giving.
 Cam and Mitch get there but they only find Fergus had a fight with Hugh and he was left behind when the boat left dock.
 The three of them try to have fun together but Mitch and Cam just want to go back to Lily and the rest of the family.
 Heading back, their cab breaks down and the two are taken the rest of the way by a group of friendly bikers.

 Gloria is furious with Jay and Claire ignoring the whole family to work and she starts screaming at Jay making him understand that it is better to have time with his family than trying to work.
 He then talks to Claire and they agree to enjoy the rest of their vacation with their family.

-The family reunites and spends the rest of their vacation together, having a wonderful time as they enjoy several activities including climbing the Sydney Harbour Bridge, scuba diving, and sightseeing.
+The family reunites and spends the rest of their vacation together, enjoying several activities including climbing the Sydney Harbour Bridge, scuba diving, and sightseeing.